awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

 1. Choose **Create task**\.

 AWS DMS then creates the migration task and starts it\.
 The initial database replication takes about 10 minutes\.
-Be sure to do the next step in the tutorial before AWS DMS finishes migrating the data\.
+Make sure to do the next step in the tutorial before AWS DMS finishes migrating the data\.

-## Step 4: Test Replication<a name="CHAP_GettingStarted.Replication.Monitoring"></a>
+## Step 4: Test replication<a name="CHAP_GettingStarted.Replication.Monitoring"></a>

 In this section, you insert data into the source database during and after initial replication, and query the target database for the inserted data\.

+**To test replication**

-1. After your Database Migration Task shows a status of **Running, ** but before the initial database replication you started in the previous step finishes, connect to the Amazon EC2 client, and start the MySQL client with the following command\.
+1. Make sure that your database migration task shows a status of **Running** but your initial database replication, started in the previous step, isn't complete\.

+1. Connect to your Amazon EC2 client, and start the MySQL client with the following command\.
 Provide your MySQL database endpoint\.

    ```
    mysql -h dms-mysql.abcdefg12345.us-west-2.rds.amazonaws.com -P 3306 -u admin -pchangeit dms_sample
    ```

-1. Run the following command to insert a record into the source database:
+1. Run the following command to insert a record into the source database\.

    ```
    MySQL [dms_sample]> insert person (full_name, last_name, first_name) VALUES ('Test User1', 'User1', 'Test');
    Query OK, 1 row affected (0.00 sec)
    ```

-1. Exit the MySQL client:
+1. Exit the MySQL client\.

    ```
    MySQL [dms_sample]> exit
    Bye
    ```

 1. Before replication completes, query the target database for the new record\.

-From the Amazon EC2 instance, connect to the target database using the following command, providing your target database endpoint:
+   From the Amazon EC2 instance, connect to the target database using the following command, providing your target database endpoint\.

    ```
    psql \